-I’m inspired by the patinas of old painted wood and layers upon layers of color.
-For my acrylic painting process, I build up layers of acrylic over an undercoat of textural pattern which creates an aged look and depth.
+I’m inspired by the patinas of old painted wood and ancient tapestries and petroglyphs.
+For my acrylic painting process, I build up layers of acrylic over an undercoat of textural pattern which creates depth and an aged look.

 I start with either heavy weight paper, wood panel or canvas that is covered with white gesso.
 Using wax paper, I scratch into it and stamp it into the painting to create texture.
-Some of the lines are made with dipping string into paint and then applying it freely.
+Some of the lines are made with dipping string in paint and then applying it freely to the surface.

-The water faucet, or shower is used to rub some of the paint off with water which gives it that aged look I love.
+I use the shower faucet to rub some of the paint off with water which gives it that aged look I love.

 One of my favorite tools is my spray bottle and I use it often.
 I also use textured cloth and sponges to create pattern.

 I like to make drawings of birds and sketch trees and images from nature and I implement those into my paintings.